Previous Light:

 This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships involving competitions, accidents, battling destructive storms, acts of heroism, and their final voyages.

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore, and tours.
+This book showcases special human interest stories from each of the 92 lighthouses that inhabit the southern coastline, along with plenty of indoor and outdoor coastal attractions you can explore, and tours.
 There are stories of devastation created by the Hurricane of 1938, and of some remarkable rescues.

 Look inside!